-The Mystery of Drone Congregation Areas
+Drone Congregation Areas

-Bee reproduction is an amazing thing.
 Most people are surprised to learn that honey bees do not mate inside the hive.
-When the season (and weather) is right, mature drones fly to specific locations.
+Virgin queens must leave the hive to take one or more mating flights.

-After mating with the queen in flight, the drone has completed his role in the colony.
+After mating with a queen in flight, the drone has completed his role in the colony.
 The queen stores semen inside her body to be later used to fertilize eggs.
 The drone does not return to the hive but falls to the ground and dies.

 Importance of Drone Congregation Areas